Tuition appeals can only be considered when a student has withdrawn from a course and has received a ‘W’ grade.

-- Late Withdrawal Appeal (Non-academic request after the last day for a student to withdraw per the Student Registration Calendar)
+- Late Withdrawal Appeal (Non-academic request after the last day for a student to withdraw per the Student Enrollment Calendar)

 - Veterans and military personnel utilizing educational benefits may receive a fiscal consequence to their aid for pursuing a Tuition Appeal.
 Contact the Office of Veterans Services for more information.